commerce-agent/cap/docs/specification.md

 To accommodate this, CAP defines the following convention:

-*   An CAP Skill **MAY** be designated as publicly accessible if it includes the tag `auth:public` within the `tags` array of its skill definition in the Merchant Agent's A2A AgentCard.
+*   a CAP Skill **MAY** be designated as publicly accessible if it includes the tag `auth:public` within the `tags` array of its skill definition in the Merchant Agent's A2A AgentCard.
-*   Merchant Agents **SHOULD** accept and process requests invoking an CAP Skill tagged `auth:public` without requiring an `Authorization` header or other forms of client authentication.
+*   Merchant Agents **SHOULD** accept and process requests invoking a CAP Skill tagged `auth:public` without requiring an `Authorization` header or other forms of client authentication.
-*   If an CAP Skill is **NOT** tagged with `auth:public`, or if the tag is absent, it **MUST** require authentication.
+*   If a CAP Skill is **NOT** tagged with `auth:public`, or if the tag is absent, it **MUST** require authentication.
 In such cases, Merchant Agents **MUST** enforce the authentication requirements declared in their A2A AgentCard, as per standard A2A protocol behavior, and **MUST** reject unauthenticated or improperly authenticated requests accordingly.
-*   Client Agents, before attempting an unauthenticated request to an CAP Skill, **SHOULD** inspect the skill's definition in the Merchant Agent's AgentCard to check for the presence of the `auth:public` tag.
+*   Client Agents, before attempting an unauthenticated request to a CAP Skill, **SHOULD** inspect the skill's definition in the Merchant Agent's AgentCard to check for the presence of the `auth:public` tag.

 Even for skills marked `auth:public`, Merchant Agents **SHOULD** implement appropriate measures to protect against abuse, such as rate limiting and traffic analysis.